SimonStnn/PaleoNet/docs/user_guide.md

 ### Model Performance

-The "Model Performance" page provides:
+The "Model Performance" page (accessible from the sidebar) provides:

 - Overall accuracy, precision, recall, and F1 score metrics
 - Explanation of the model architecture